voltwu/blog/_posts/2020-07-13-warm-up-build-asp-net-core-console-docker-app.md

 * Familiar with [.NET CORE][5]

 # Build and Publish a console App
 You can choose different editors, like VSCode, Visual Studio, etc. This article builds an App through the command-line interface.
-Make sure you have [.NET CORE SDK][1] installed.
+Make sure you have [.NET CORE SDK][1] installed first.

 Use the following snippet to create a .NET Core app.